-The student will have an awareness of the importance of loader inspections and how to conduct the inspections safely.
+The student should understand the importance of equipment inspections and how to conduct the inspections safely.

-- 1. The student will be aware of the requirements of a visual inspection of loaders and how to perform the inspection safely. - 2.
-The student will be aware of the requirements of an operational inspection of loaders and how to perform the inspection safely. - 3.
-The student will be familiar with generic inspection checklist. - 4.
-The student will be aware of actions to be taken when a defect on a loader has been identified. - 5.
-The student will be aware of the requirements in making modifications to loaders.
+- 1. The student should be aware of the requirements of a visual inspection of equipment and how to perform the inspection safely. - 2.
+The student should be aware of the requirements of an operational inspection of equipment and how to perform the inspection safely. - 3.
+The student should be familiar with generic inspection checklist. - 4.
+The student should be aware of actions to be taken when a defect on equipment has been identified. - 5.
+The student should be aware of the requirements in making modifications to equipment.

-Loader Inspection
+Equipment Inspection